opendocsg/slw-judgments-backfill/2011_SGHC_144/report.md

  (iii)

-46     Campbell J’s view, which is relevant to the issue of non-solicitation of staff, was endorsed by Belinda Ang J in _Tan Wee Fong and others v Denieru Tatsu F & B Holdings (S) Pte Ltd_ [2010] 2 SLR 298.
+46     Campbell J’s view, which is relevant to the issue of non-solicitation of staff, was endorsed by Belinda Ang J in _Tan Wee Fong and others v Denieru Tatsu F & B Holdings (S) Pte Ltd_ <span class="citation">[2010] 2 SLR 298</span>.

 47     The plaintiffs’ case against the defendants on solicitation in Singapore relates to: